 If you want to weigh all of the info, here’s the calendar (my thoughts on the different machines follow).
 Keep in mind that this schedule is not 100% set in stone, so there may be changes. $ is US dollars and C$ is Canadian dollars:

 The sales usually start and stop around midnight Eastern Time.
 If you want to get a jump on one of the sales, start checking right after midnight Eastern.
-Based on past Vitamix sales, if it hasn’t gone live by 12:15 am EST, you’ll probably have to wait until sometime between 5 and 9:15 am EST. It’s likely that some of these will sell out, so getting in as early as possible is worth it!
+Based on past Vitamix sales, if it hasn’t gone live by 12:15 am EST, you’ll probably have to wait until sometime between 5 and 9:15 am EST. The one exception this year is that the Black Friday deals are scheduled to start at 6pm EST on Thursday.
+It’s likely that some of these will sell out, so getting in as early as possible is worth it!

 - $99.95 Aer Disc Container (C$129.95)